safinsingh/ParadoxSE/README.md

 All configuration must be added in `config.yml`.
 View the different functions options at the [documentation](https://safinsingh.tech/ParadoxSE) or view the [sample](https://github.com/safinsingh/ParadoxSE/blob/master/config.yml) `config.yml`.

-> NOTE: To build for production, specify `ParadoxSE(production=True)` in the `worker.py` file.
-Then, run `pip3 install pyinstaller && pyinstaller engine.py` to compile the engine with your configuration into a secure binary.

 ## 👨‍💻 Author

 **Safin Singh**